Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: No invasion implies relaxation

 thus

 If the quantity $\sEscPlus$ was positive or if the quantity $\sEscMinus$ was negative, this would mean that the corresponding equilibrium is ``invaded'' at a nonzero mean speed, a situation already studied in \cref{sec:inv_impl_cv}.
-Here we shall make the following converse hypothesis: \begin{description} \item[\hypNoInv] The following inequalities hold:
+Let us introduce the following (converse) ``no invasion'' hypothesis. \begin{description} \item[\hypNoInvLabel]\hypertarget{hypNoInv} The following inequalities hold:

 \end{description}